chaconnewu/awesome-augmented/awesomes/free-for-dev.md

   <a href="http://wistia.com/">
    wistia.com
   </a>
-  — Video hosting with viewer analytics, HD video delivery, and marketing tools to help understand your visitors, 25 videos and Wistia branded player
+  — Video hosting with viewer analytics, HD video delivery and marketing tools to help understand your visitors, 25 videos and Wistia branded player
  </li>
  <li>
   <a href="https://cnverg.com/">